raok/image-resizer/README.md

 Make sure you have `aws cli` set-up to.
 Refer to step _2_ of the above guide to run the app on the local machine or:

+_You will also need permissions to download/copy the files from the s3 bucket.
+Speak to Chris about granting permissions._

 Run the following commands or follow this [guideline](http://docs.aws.amazon.com/cli/latest/userguide/installing.html):

     - $ curl "https://s3.amazonaws.com/aws-cli/awscli-bundle.zip" -o "awscli-bundle.zip"